Best Arm Identification for Stochastic Rising Bandits: Discussion and Conclusions

 \section{Discussion and Conclusions}

 This paper introduces the BAI problem with a fixed budget for the \settingname setting.
-Notably, such a setting models many real-world scenarios, like CASH, in which the reward of the available options increases over time, and the interest is on the recommendation of the one having the largest expected rewards after the time budget has elapsed.
-In such a setting, we presented two algorithms, namely \ucbeshort and \succrejectshort providing theoretical guarantees on the probability of suggesting a suboptimal arm. \ucbeshort is based on the optimism-in-the-face-of-uncertainty principle and requires an exploration parameter whose optimal value requires prior information on the setting.
+Notably, such setting models many real-world scenarios in which the reward of the available options increases over time, and the interest is on the recommendation of the one having the largest expected rewards after the time budget has elapsed.
+In this setting, we presented two algorithms, namely \ucbeshort and \succrejectshort providing theoretical guarantees. \ucbeshort is an optimistic algorithm requiring an exploration parameter whose optimal value requires prior information on the setting.
 Conversely, \succrejectshort is a phase-based solution that only requires the time budget to run.
-We validate the performance of the two algorithms on a synthetically generated setting, we study the sensitivity of \ucbeshort to a misspecification of the exploration parameter and of the developed algorithms to the noise present in the environment.
-Finally, we tested our algorithms on a real-world online model selection problem.
-In all the above cases, the designed algorithms showed performance superior to the ones currently available in the literature working in the \settingname setting.

-A possible future line of research is to derive the sample complexity lower bound of the \settingnameshort setting and to develop algorithms allowing to tackle the BAI with fixed confidence.
+We established lower bounds for the error probability any algorithm suffers in such a setting, which is matched by our \succrejectshort (up to constant factors).
+Furthermore, we showed how a requirement on the minimum time budget is unavoidable to ensure the identifiability of the optimal arm.
+A possible future line of research is to derive an algorithm balancing the trade-off between the error probability and the minimum requested time budget to properly identify the optimal arm.